nrxus/recipes/src/baked/alfajor.md

 115g flour
 1/2 tsp of salt
 4 drops of vanilla
-1 tsp of baking soda
+1 tsp of baking powder

 ------- classic -------
 10 g each